aristoteleo/dynast-release/docs/pipeline_usage.rst

       --downsample NUM      Downsample the number of reads (UMIs).
 If a decimal between 0 and 1 is given, then the number is interpreted as the proportion of remaining reads.
 If an integer is given, the number is interpreted as the absolute number of remaining reads.
+      --downsample-mode MODE
+                            Downsampling mode.
+Can be one of: `uniform`, `cell`, `group`.
+If `uniform`, all reads (UMIs) are downsampled uniformly at random.
+If `cell`, only cells that have more reads than the argument to `--downsample` are downsampled to exactly that number.
+If `group`, identical to `cell` but per group specified by `--groups`.
       --control             Indicate this is a control sample, only the background mutation rate will be estimated.
       --p-e P_E             Textfile containing a single number, indicating the estimated background mutation rate